We tried the best catnip toys – here are 6 that are worth your money

 (Image credit: Megan Milstead)

-Watching my cats play with the best catnip toys brings me so much joy.
-While they love the best cat toys, there's something special (and hilarious) about their reaction to catnip and I love seeing how happy it makes them.
+The best catnip toys make playtime even more exciting for your feline and encourage them to stay active.
+While my cats love the best cat toys, there's something special (and hilarious) about their reaction to catnip, and I love seeing how happy it makes them.

-However, there is one downside: my cats seem to lose interest in their catnip toys after a week or so.
-This always left me feeling confused and wanting a refund each time I bought them.
+However, there is one downside: my cats always seem to lose interest after a week or so, leaving me frustrated and wanting a refund.
 I was on the verge of giving up on catnip toys altogether until certified cat behaviorist Joey Lasvardi offered a helpful solution...

-After taking his advice, I searched high and low for the best refillable catnip toys and put them to the test on my two cats, Chilli and Nala.
-The PetsRadar testing team also helped me on my quest - here are our top six picks:
+After taking his advice, I searched high and low for the best refillable catnip toys and put them to the test on my three cats, Chilli, Nala, and Tofu, and found that the Catit Groovy Fish reigned supreme.
+The PetsRadar testing team also helped me on my quest – here are our top six picks:

 Photos from testing